rxi/fe/doc/impl.md

 ##### Ptr
 Ptrs store a `void` pointer in the `cdr` part of the `object`.
-The handler functions `gc` and `mark` are called whenever a `ptr` is collected or marked by the garbage collector — the set `lsp_CFunc` is passed the object itself in place of an arguments list.
+The handler functions `gc` and `mark` are called whenever a `ptr` is collected or marked by the garbage collector — the set `fe_CFunc` is passed the object itself in place of an arguments list.